Medicare is changing for some Minnesotans

 If I live in a county that isn’t changing, what information will I receive from whom?
 Do I need to do anything different than in the past?

-By Sept.
-30, 2018, you will get your Annual Notice of Change information from your insurer just like in the past.
+You should have received your Annual Notice of Change information from your insurer just like in the past.
 You don’t have to do anything if you want to keep what you have now.

 How do I know if I have Medicare Cost?